FredHutch/gimap/paper.md

 ![gimap workflow completes 3 main steps.
 Part A, B, and C of the figure show the major steps of the workflow which are to normalize the data through a multi step process, score genetic interactions based on the expected versus observed CRISPR scores, and finally to calculate statistics to identify statistically significant genetic interactions.](figure.png)

 1. **Normalize Data**: Raw count data is transformed into log2 counts per million (CPM) and adjusted by subtracting pre-treatment values to obtain log2 fold changes.
 These are further normalized based on the distribution of negative (e.g. safe-targeting or non-targeting controls) and positive controls (pgRNAs targeting known essential genes).
-This scaling normalization is analogous to the normalization methods employed by the Cancer Dependency Map (depmap.org; can suggest REF).
+This scaling normalization is analogous to the normalization methods employed by the Cancer Dependency Map (depmap.org) [@depmap2025; @arafeh2025depmap].

 a. _Log2 Counts Per Million (CPM) Transformation_:
 - Let $C_{i,j}$ be the raw count for gene $i$ in sample $j$